Vishal3041/Resume-Classification/README.md

 This scraping process ensures the collection of a diverse and extensive dataset that represents various sectors in the job market, suitable for training our classification models.

-### Note on Data Collection Ethics
-This data is used strictly for educational purposes in the context of this project.
-Ensure compliance with LiveCareer.com’s terms of service regarding data scraping and use.

 ### Data Structure
 The resulting dataset comprises columns for `Resume` text and the corresponding `Category`.
 It's stored in a CSV file to facilitate easy access and manipulation for training machine learning models.